lgbt-foundation/whitepaper/whitepaper.md

 ` THIS IS THE DATA FOR THE PIE CHART, PLEASE DON'T ADD THIS TO THE ACTUAL PAPER `

-20% Token Sale
+30% Token Sale
-40% Reserve
+30% Reserve
-15% Team
-10% Integration Partners
-10% Network Accelerator Program
+38% Network Acceleration Program and Incentives
-5% Advisors
+2% Token Issuance

 ` INFO: The LGBT Foundation will not publish any Ether wallet address, nor will it publish any details on how to participate in the Token Sale publicly.
 The only way to participate in the sale and receive all required information on how to participate is by registering on https://lgbt-token.org for the Token Sale.
 We will publish all announcements and updates through our official channels: [link]Twitter[/link] and [link]Telegram[/link]. `

-### Network Acceleration Program
+### Network Acceleration Program and Incentives

-To kickstart the ecosystem of the launch partners and future LGBT Foundation members, an amount of 10% of the initial Token supply or 100,000,000 tokens will be granted to the users of the participating partners.
+To kickstart the ecosystem of the launch partners and future LGBT Foundation members, a significant portin of the Tokens will be granted to the users of the participating partners.
 This will allow each app or community to immediately utilize the Tokens and to move existing reward programs seamlessly to the LGBT Token.

 The Tokens will be carefully assigned to partners in the coming years as approved by the LGBT Token Advisory Board.

-### Team Tokens

-Team Tokens will be used used in two capacities.
-They are a compensation for the hard work of many people that made this initiative a reality, but they are also meant as an incentive for future contributors to the LGBT Foundation.
+Additional Tokens are being used to compensation for the hard work of many people that made this initiative a reality, but they are also meant as an incentive for future contributors to the LGBT Foundation.
 All Team Tokens will be locked for at least 12 months and are vested over time while being bound to milestones and goals.

-### Service Providers and Advisors

-15% of the initial Token supply is reserved for current and future contributors of the LGBT Foundation, including service providers such as legal, marketing or technical experts, and a roster of advisors from a wide range of backgrounds.
+Furthermore, some Token supply is reserved for current and future contributors of the LGBT Foundation, including service providers such as legal, marketing or technical experts, and a roster of advisors from a wide range of backgrounds.
 The Tokens will be generally in lock-up and are vested based on milestones such as reaching a certain adaption rate or bringing a certain number of partners on board.

 ### Token Reserve

 All remaining, initially created Tokens will stay in a reserve to be allocated or offered at a later stage, depending of the market situation and adoption rate.
 The reserve will be governed by the advisory board and will remain in lock-up for at least 12 months.

 ### LGBT Impact

 The Foundation is planning to newly generate up to 1% annually of the entire Token stock to be deployed for the LGBT Impact program.
 The creation of such Tokens is contingent on the market cap and may be possibly expanded by third party sponsors pledging to burn Tokens in exchange for funds being delivered to recipients.

 > **REQUEST FOR COMMENTS: We understand the importance of the Token economics for the crypto community.
 One of the challenges of this proposal is to strike a healthy balance between the needs of the crypto community and the LGBT community.**

-### Proceeds Distribution

-` PARAGRAPH UNDER REVIEW `

 ### Escrow of Proceeds